Cybergate9/ZabbixPowershell/docs/ZabbixScriptsDocumentation.md

 ### GetZabbixHost.ps1

-This script will return the Zabbix host name for a given hostid e.g.
+This script will return the Zabbix host name for a given Zabbix hostid e.g.

 .\GetZabbixHost.ps1 [-hostid] 11161